 Lately I’ve been trying to find more ways to integrate kale into my diet.
 The ultimate superfood, kale is packed with nutrients.
 It makes me feel like I’m glowing from the inside.
 For those who missed my earlier post on kale, you should know that once upon a time I couldn’t stand the stuff.
 Then I discovered the kale massage.
 Massaging the leaves with olive oil wilts them slightly, mellowing their flavor and making them sweeter and less bitter.
 Now that I know the secret to tasty kale, I’m enjoying experimenting with it in different salads and recipes.
 This Kale, Fig and Halloumi Salad is my newest experiment, and I’m super happy with the result!

 For those of you who’ve never tried halloumi cheese (also spelled halloume), you’re in for a treat.
-Halloumi originated in a small Syrian village named… you guessed it!… Halloumi.
-It’s sometimes sold under the name “Syrian cheese” in kosher markets.
-It’s a moist, salty cheese with a firm but tender texture.
 It is made with a combination of goat’s milk, sheep’s milk, and sometimes cow’s milk.
-The cheese has become popular all over the Mediterranean, particularly in Greece.
+Halloumi is popular all over the Mediterranean, particularly in Greece.
 It has a special texture that makes it ideal for grilling and frying– meaning, you can brown the outside to a crispy golden texture without it melting into a pile of goop.
 In fact, halloumi tastes best when it’s grilled or fried.
 The browning of the exterior brings out all of the flavor.
 You can even light it on fire, like Greek saganaki cheese.
 Opa!

 Salty halloumi pairs particularly well with sweet, juicy fruits like watermelon and cantaloupe.
 I thought it would be a tasty addition to a kale salad, and I was right!
 The figs, walnuts, and cheese are a perfect accent to the mild, massaged kale.
 It’s a lovely flavor seasonal combination, full of flavor and loaded with nutrition.
 Your body and your tastebuds will thank you.
 Shabbat Shalom!